chyvail/Javascript_Expense_Counter/README.md

-# React_Expense_Counter
-React App showcasing an expense counter
+Expense counter built with js